Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments: Simulation Results

 In this subsection, the performance of the proposed method in comparison with the Voronoi-based method introduced by \cite{sch4} in an unknown environment with separated information areas is investigated.
 For this purpose, two separated information areas modeled by \eqref{separate} are considered.
-The detailed information of the parameters of the proposed method in these scenarios are given in TABLE \ref{t1}.
+The detailed information of the parameters are given in TABLE \ref{t1}.
 The initial configuration of agents is shown in Fig. \ref{u1}(a).

-{ Note that, in order to facilitate the learning the information distribution in the environment, the centered Gaussian peaks in all cells are initially assumed to be the same.
+Note that, to facilitate learning the distribution of information in the environment, initially, the Gaussian peaks centered in all cells are assumed to be the same.
 This causes the agents to have a tendency to cover all regions and spread evenly throughout the environment, resulting in better learning.
-This is the reason why the Voronoi algorithm performs better in the unknown environment compared to the third scenario.
+This is the reason why the Voronoi algorithm performs better in the unknown environment compared to the known scenario.
 In this case, the agents initially assume that there is information distributed throughout the environment, prompting them to move.
-These movements prevent the agents from getting stuck in zero information areas.} {Moreover, unlike the known scenarios where $\lambda(\cdot)$ started from a higher value and monotonically decreased, here we start with a relatively low value for $\lambda(\cdot)$ in the early stages and gradually increase it until the agents have learned the environment, as indicated by a small relative change in $\hat{\mathbf{a}}$.
+These movements prevent the agents from getting stuck in zero information areas.
+Moreover, unlike the known scenarios where $\lambda(\cdot)$ started from a higher value and monotonically decreased, here we start with a relatively low value for $\lambda(\cdot)$ in the early stages and gradually increase it until the agents have learned the environment, as indicated by a small relative change in $\hat{\mathbf{a}}$.
 The formula for the relative change in the objective function (RCOV) value is defined as follows:

 where $f({x_k})$ is the value of the objective function at the $k$-th iteration.
-Once a threshold of $1\%$ is reached, we allow $\lambda(\cdot)$ to decrease monotonically, similar to the known scenarios.
-This prevents the agents from concentrating in the center of information in the early stages and allows them to spread and learn the environment more effectively.}
+Once a threshold of $1\%$ is reached, we allow $\lambda(\cdot)$ to decrease monotonically, similar to the known scenario.
+This prevents the agents from concentrating in the center of information in the early stages and allows them to spread and learn the environment more effectively.